maschad/partnr/README.md

-uDecide
+partnr
 =======
-An dApp for assessing professional skills of a user.
+An dApp for saving together

 <!-- ABOUT THE PROJECT -->